I’m Catherine.

 What I Offer You

-Not answers — I don't have yours.
 But a partnership, a practice and someone in your corner who's been in the arena and understands what it takes to build, to lead, to pour yourself into something and to wonder whether it's leading you where you actually want to go.

 A Few More Things

-I'm a Tar Heel by way of undergrad and a Hoya via my MBA from Georgetown.
-I'm a proud aunt to seven niblings and mum to two bunny rabbits.
-A military brat, I live in an old Victorian house in Historic Anacostia in Washington, D.C., where I tend a community garden plot in Capitol Hill and teach Wednesday evening Vinyasa and Restorative classes at Lighthouse Yoga Center in Brightwood.
+A military brat living in an old Victorian house in Historic Anacostia in Washington, D.C., I tend a community garden plot in Capitol Hill and teach Wednesday evening Vinyasa and Restorative yoga classes at Lighthouse Yoga Center in Brightwood.

 Credentials